The Canadian Dollar (CAD), is the world’s sixth most traded currency – but how did it get to where it is now?

 Eventually, Colonial governments began to experiment in paper bills.
 The first colony to do so was Prince Edward Island (at that time the Island of St. John) in 1790.

-As the level of commercial sophistication rose in the colonies, Canadian banks began to be founded.
-As a result, The Montreal Bank (now Bank of Montreal or BMO) issued the first bank notes in Canada after its establishment in 1817.
-No wonder the bank institution number for BMO is 001, representing the first bank ever to be formed in Canada.
+As the level of commercial sophistication rose in the colonies, Canadian banks began to emerge.
+As a result, The Montreal Bank (now BMO) issued the first bank notes in Canada after its establishment in 1817 … no wonder BMO’s bank institution number is 001!

 During the mid-19th century, there was a policy disagreement between the British and the colonial governments.
 The British wanted all the colonies to continue linking their money to sterling.
 This was in order to facilitate trade within the British Empire.

-The Canadian colonies, both in the east and British Columbia, increasingly favoured linking their currencies to the US dollar, given the strong local trade links.
+The Canadian colonies, eastern settlements and British Columbia, increasingly favoured linking their currencies to the US dollar, given the strong local trade relationships.

 The Province Of Canada